panzerdp/dmitripavlutin.com/content/posts/065-best-practices-arrow/index.md

 The presence of both symbols `=>` and `<=` on the same line is misleading.

-To make your intent clear, the first option is to wrap the expression into a pair of parentheses:
+To distinguish clearly the fat arrow from the comparison operator, the first option is to wrap the expression into a pair of parentheses:

 ```javascript
 const negativeToZero = number => (number <= 0 ?
 0 : number);